Home Thailand News ArchivesRoyal Cremation in Thailand, What You Need to Know

 Map of funeral processions

-• 2nd day: The cremation itself will begin at Sanam Luang, where the king's body will be cremated.
+• 2nd day: the cremation itself will begin at Sanam Luang, where the king's body will be cremated.

 • 3rd day: the royal ashes will be collected